freifunk-gluon/gluon/docs/user/site.rst

        mesh = {
          batman_adv = {
            gw_sel_class = 1,
          },
        }

-fastd_mesh_vpn
+mesh_vpn
-    Remote server setup for the fastd-based mesh VPN.
+    Remote server setup for the mesh VPN.

-    The `enabled` option can be set to true to enable the VPN by default.
+    The `enabled` option can be set to true to enable the VPN by default. `mtu` defines the MTU of the VPN interface.

+    The `fastd` section configures settings specific to the *fastd* VPN implementation.

     If `configurable` is set to `false` or unset, the method list will be replaced on updates with the list from the site configuration.
 Setting `configurable` to `true` will allow the user to